tokenring-ai/audio/README.md

   audioFile: '/path/to/recording.wav',
   language: 'en'
 });
-// transcription = "Hello, this is a test."
+// transcription = "Transcription Results:\nHello, this is a test."
 ```

 ### voice_speak